Yetundeazeez/PIZZA-SALES-REPORT/README.md

 ---

 ## Tools Used for Analysis
-The tool used for this project analysis is Power BI and it can be found [here](https://powerbi.microsoft.com/en-us/downloads/)
+- The tool used for this project analysis is Power BI and it can be found [here](https://powerbi.microsoft.com/en-us/downloads)
+- Power Query Editor

 ---

 ## Data Cleaning and Transformation

 ---